telerik/blazor-docs/components/grid/selection/overview.md

 ````

->note In [Incell EditMode]({%slug components/grid/editing/incell%}) selection can be applied only via a checkbox column.
+>note In [Incell GridEditMode]({%slug components/grid/editing/incell%}) selection can be applied only via a checkbox column.
 This is required due to the overlapping action that triggers selection and incell editing.

 ## See Also